 So, to conclude the reasons behind the warning message “Error Establishing A Database Connection”, majorly there are 3 causes:

 - Security issue (your website may be hacked)

-How to resolve “Error Establishing A Database Connection” issue:
+How to resolve the “Error Establishing A Database Connection” issue:

-- Fix wp-config.php file: You can access the “wp-config.php” on your server through FTP file manager and make sure that it has correct database name, database username and password.
+- Fix wp-config.php file: You can access the “wp-config.php” on your server through the FTP file manager and make sure that it has the correct database name, database username, and password.